Laboratorio2B/data-compression/docs/index.md

 1. Statement of the lossless data compression problem.
 Kraft inequality.
 Order-0 Entropy.
 Optimal codes, Huffman codes and arithmetic coding (22/11).
 2. Beyond order-0 Entropy: MTF + gamma codes.
 Order-k entropy.
 PPM algorithms (24/11).
 3. LZ77 parsing: definition, bounds in terms of the order-k entropy.
-Burrows-Wheeler transform(27/11).
+Introduction to the Burrows-Wheeler transform(27/11).
-4. Introduction to compressed indices.
-Wheeler graphs (29/11)
+4. Compression bounds for the BWT.
+Introduction to compressed indices.
+(29/11)
-5. (4/12)
+5. Wheeler graphs.
+(4/12)
 6. (6/12)
 7. (13/12)
 8. (15/12)